2007 AFC Asian Cup Group A

 Group A of the 2007 AFC Asian Cup was one of four groups of nations competing at the 2007 AFC Asian Cup.
 The group's first round of matches began on 7 July and its last matches were played on 16 July.
-All six group matches were played at venues in Bangkok, Thailand.
-The group consisted Thailand (the host of the tournament) as well as Iraq, Australia and Oman.
+All six group matches were played in Bangkok, Thailand.
+The group consisted of hosts Thailand, Iraq, Australia and Oman.